Growthbook for Startups: Editor's Take

 How does Growthbook compare to alternatives?

-Growthbook is one of the strongest options in the developer tools category.
-See our full Growthbook alternatives comparison to evaluate it against Algolia and Twilio.
+Growthbook is one of the strongest options in the developer & it category.
+See our full Growthbook alternatives comparison to evaluate it against Google Cloud and Scaleway.

 Should I claim the Growthbook startup deal?

-If developer tools is part of your stack, yes.
-The SaaSOffers Growthbook deal gives you Free Self-Hosted — verified, free to claim, and takes minutes to activate.
+If developer & it is part of your stack, yes.
+The SaaSOffers Growthbook deal gives you Free Self-Hosted, verified, free to claim, and takes minutes to activate.

 Ready to try Growthbook?